BLE-LTER/ble-handbook/handbook.md

 - Review for bouncing (invalid) addresses.

 - Check if messages are getting past spam filters.
-We'll assume the best and look  into this as issues come up.
+We'll assume the best and look into it if issues come up.

+- From August 2020 on, UTLists will delete mailing list archives that are more than 4 years old.
+Our mailing lists were created in September 2019.
+So, before September 1st 2023, old archives need to be downloaded.
+Unfortunately I don't know of any options to download them in a nice format besides UTLists' clunky way.

 <a id="list-config"></a>
 ### List config